Skip to content

 • Write throughput: 1M+ events/sec (Kafka can handle)

-• Read latency: <10ms for recommendations (Redis)
+• Read latency: under 10ms for recommendations (Redis)

 • Complex analytics: Supported (ClickHouse)